a2stuff/a2d/desktop/README.md

-# DeskTop diassembly notes - DESKTOP2.$F1
+# DeskTop

+This is the main application, presenting a desktop and windows with icons for volumes and files, commands and gestures for moving and copying files and manipulating disks.

-This is large - 95k.
-It includes a loader and the DeskTop app with both main memory and aux memory segments, filling everything from
-$4000 to $FFFF (except for I/O space and ProDOS), and still having more code segments swapped in dynamically.
+The program file (`DESKTOP2`) is large - 89k.
+It includes a loader and the DeskTop app with both main memory and aux memory segments, filling everything from $4000 to $FFFF (except for I/O space and ProDOS), and still having more code segments swapped in dynamically.

+## File Structure

 The file is broken down into multiple segments: